Skip to content

 Conclusion

 Start with the quick wins.
-Add complexity only when you hit clear limits.
-And always measure—you can't improve what you don't trace.
+Add complexity only when you hit a real limit.
+And measure everything — you cannot improve what you do not trace.

 This article incorporates content from the Agent Skills for Context Engineering collection, a set of reusable knowledge modules for building better AI agents.